Reserve The New Samsung Galaxy S23 Devices and Get Up to $100

 Mark your calendars: Samsung is hosting its next Galaxy Unpacked event on Wednesday, February 1 at 10 am PT. and the next generation Samsung Galaxy smartphone and Samsung Book are on their way.
-Ahead of Unpacked, you can reserve your spot to pre-order the new devices and get up to $100 in Samsung credit at the same time.
+Unpacked is just a couple days away, but you can still reserve your spot to pre-order the new devices and get up to $100 in Samsung credit at the same time.

 "The new Galaxy S series will be the epitome of how we define the ultimate premium experience.
 We’re raising the bar and setting new standards for what’s epic," said Samsung in a teaser for what we can expect from their upcoming event.
 But equally as epic as this new tech, is that by entering your name and email address to reserve the new Galaxy devices, you can get free Samsung credit to spend however you want during pre-orders.